tanglef/chaoseverywhere/README.md

 The documentation of this package is available [here](https://chaoseverywhere.readthedocs.io/en/latest/).
 You can find a [gallery to learn using this package with examples](https://chaoseverywhere.readthedocs.io/en/latest/_auto_scripts/index.html).
 The code of these examples is located in the `./examples` directory.
 One may run the `plot_mandelbrot_bw.py` file to verify the installation.

+You may also want to create more "exotic" representations of the Mandelbrot set, this is covered in [the examples provided in the second part of the gallery](https://chaoseverywhere.readthedocs.io/en/latest/chaos/gallery_mayavi/gallery_mayavi.html).

 ## Structure

 The `./report` folder contains a jupyter notebook to display different elements like images of the fractals